meticulousmonster/meticulousmonster.github.io/bludgeon.md

 ![Bludgeon](/images/bludgeon/bludgeon-logo.gif){:.logo}

-Bludgeon, an upcoming local multiplayer game, is a death match between bird-riding warriors wielding flails. *Yes, you heard that right!* Evade the spikes and your enemies' weapons in your feeble attempt to survive and become victorious.
+Bludgeon, an upcoming local multiplayer game, is a death match between bird-riding warriors wielding flails.
+Evade the spikes and your enemies' weapons in your feeble attempt to survive and become victorious.
 Grab some controllers and some friends, and prepare to be bludgeoned!

 ![Trailer coming soon](/images/bludgeon/trailer-coming-soon.png)